 The General election for Tenth Assembly were held on 21st July 2016and elected Raja Farooq Hadir Khan as Prime Minister and Sardar Masood Khan was elected as President.
 The Legislative Assembly elected its Speaker, Shah Ghulam Qadir Khan, on 30th July, 2016 to 3rd August 2022.

-The General election for Eleventh Assembly were held on 25th July 2021 and elected Sardar Abdul Qayyum Khan Nayazi as 13th Prime Minister on 4th August 2021 to 14 April 2022 and Sultan Mehmood Chaudhary was elected as President.
-The Legislative Assembly elected its Speaker, Ch.
+The General election for Eleventh Assembly were held on 25th July 2021 and elected Sardar Abdul Qayyum Khan Nayazi as 13th Prime Minister, 4th August 2021 to 14 April 2022 and Sultan Mehmood Chaudhary was elected as President.
+The Legislative Assembly of AJ&K elected its Speaker, Ch.
 Anwar ul Haq , on 3rd August, 2021.
-Later on 18 April 2022 Sardar Tanveer ilyas elected as 14th Prime minister.
+Later on Sardar Tanveer ilyas elected as 14th Prime minister, 18 April 2022 to 11th April 2023, he has been disqualified as Member Legislative Assembly and as Prime Minister of AJ&K due to decision of Honorable High Court in contempt of court.

 This Assembly comprises of 53 members and the distribution of seats is as under: